yukamurata27/CSCI420-HeightField/README.md

 ```

 ### Important Note
-#### Please do not copy or use the code for yourself wiht my permission.
+#### Please do not copy or use the code for yourself without my permission.

 ## Functionalities
 ### 1. Interaction